CP Violation in the $B_s^0$ system: CP violation in interference

 so only the CKM phase has changed its sign, while the strong amplitude and the strong phase remain unmodified.
-The overall sign is due to the CP-properties of the $\Bs$-mesons, defined in Eq.({\ref{CP}) and $\bar{f}$ defined in Eq.(\ref{barf}).

-In some CP asymmetries the hadronic amplitudes cancel to a good approximation in the ratios of decay rates.
-The corresponding decay modes are the so-called {\it golden modes}, which were introduced e.g. by \cite{Carter:1980tk} and \cite{Bigi:1981qs}.
-Later on we will see that golden modes will appear, when the decay amplitude is governed by a single CKM structure.
+The overall sign is due to the CP properties of the $\Bs$-mesons, defined in Eq.({\ref{CP}) and $\bar{f}$ defined in Eq.(\ref{barf}). \\ In some CP asymmetries the hadronic amplitudes cancel to a good approximation in the ratios of decay rates.
+The corresponding decay modes are the so-called {\it gold-plated modes}, which were introduced e.g. by \cite{Carter:1980tk} and \cite{Bigi:1981qs}.
+Later on we will see that gold-plated modes will appear, when the decay amplitude is governed by a single CKM structure.
 This could be the case in a decay like $\barBs \to \jpsi \phi$, which is governed on quark-level by a $ b \to c \bar{c} s$-transition.
 Such a transition has a large tree-level contribution and a suppressed penguin contribution, see Fig. \ref{penguincont}.
-To a good first approximation the penguins can be neglected and we have a golden mode, with a precise relation of the corresponding CP-asymmetry to fundamental Standard Model parameters, including the CKM-couplings.
+To a good first approximation the penguins can be neglected and we have a gold-plated mode, with a precise relation of the corresponding CP asymmetry to fundamental Standard Model parameters, including the CKM-couplings.
 In view of the dramatically increased experimental precision in recent years it turns out, however, that it is necessary to investigate the possible size of penguin effects, the so-called {\it penguin pollution}.
-This will be discussed below.

-Let us come back to the general case and consider the following time-dependent CP asymmetry for a $\Bs \to f$ transition without any approximations concerning the structure of the decay amplitude.
+This will be discussed below. \\ Let us go back to the general case, and consider the following time-dependent CP asymmetry for a $\Bs \to f$ transition without any approximations concerning the structure of the decay amplitude:

 Inserting the time evolution given in Eq.(\ref{GammaBf}) and Eq.(\ref{GammabarBf}) one finds \footnote{A more detailed derivation can be found in \cite{Anikeev:2001rk}.}

 with ${\cal A}_{\rm CP}^{\rm dir}$, ${\cal A}_{\rm CP}^{\rm mix}$ and $ {\cal A}_{\Delta \Gamma} $ being defined in Eq.(\ref{Adir}), Eq.(\ref{Amix}) and Eq.(\ref{AGamma}).
 We can rewrite two of those definitions as